lesreddy/tw-tetris/readme.md

 4. Small fun learning component to it.

-This is not really achieved yet as currently the fun fact only shows up once for level 1.
+This is achieved using the end game modal which tells a different fun fact at the end of each level.

 5. Bright and colourful to resonate and reiterate the fun nature of the game.

-This is achieved with the typography and colorful nature of the game.
+This is achieved with the typography and colorful nature of the game but the overall look could be more appealing

 6. Appropriate background music that can be switched on and off.